Dmrgn/Exam-Buster/README.md

 # Download the PocketBase binary for your OS from https://pocketbase.io/docs and place it in ./pocketbase
 ./pocketbase/pocketbase serve
 ```

+The server will create its local data directory at `pocketbase/pb_data`, which is ignored by git.
+Do not commit this folder.

 The API will be available at `http://127.0.0.1:8090`.